 The US Small Business Administration provides information on their loan guarantee programs for small business.

-Ohio Grow Now - GrowNOW enables small business owners to receive a two-year 3% interest-rate reduction on their bank loan when they link the loan to job growth or retention in the State of Ohio.
+GrowNOW enables small business owners to receive a two-year, 3 percent interest rate reduction on their bank loan when they link the loan to job growth or retention in the State of Ohio.
 Business owners can apply the rate reduction on loans up to $400,000 and save up to $24,000 in the initial two years of the loan.
-The program is a partnership between State Treasurer Josh Mandel’s office and the state’s participating banks.
+The program is a partnership between State Treasurer Robert Sprague’s office and the state’s participating banks.
 GrowNOW also stimulates Ohio’s economy and rewards small businesses that drive it.

 To qualify, businesses must meet the following criteria: